-- The supply distribution substation or LV circuit already has a high level of solar PV penetration (typically greater than 30%); - The connection is located in a weak part of the network e.g. at the end of a long, weak LV high impedance circuit; and - The voltage rise from the substation to the Point of Common Coupling exceeds 2%.
+- The network asset already has a high level of solar PV penetration and the actual and forecast export exceeds the asset export rating; - The proposed site export exceeds 30% of the customer's maximum demand; - The connection is located in a weak part of the network e.g. at the end of a long, weak LV high impedance circuit; and - The voltage rise from the substation to the Point of Common Coupling exceeds 2%.